 Its body was made from a plastic pipe, that was part of an intake/exhaust gas boiler shaft.
-However, not its origin, but its diameter was more important to me, the pipe could go inside the masking tape roll and surprisingly it could store some insulation tapes inside.
-The scrap pipe I had was too long, I had to cut it to size using a hand saw and a mitre box, and next all the sharp edges had to be sanded down.
+However, not its origin, but its diameter was more important to me, the pipe could go inside the masking tape roll and surprisingly it could store some insulation tape inside.
+The scrap pipe I had was too long, I had to cut it to size using a hand saw and a mitre box, and next, all the sharp edges had to be sanded down.
 Once that was done I started drilling holes.
 As that project was very simple, there were only 2 steps in the making process: preparing the main body and installing the rod with all its components.
 It doesn’t have to be complicated, time-consuming and over-engineered to build something useful.

 The proper drill bit for plastic, in my opinion, is a wood one (brad point).
 I use them for plastic flower pots, plastic buckets and all other tasks, and unlike HSS bits they don’t cause plastic cracking.
 That’s why I used a wood bit for that PVC pipe as well.
 I marked points with a pencil and drilled 2 holes for the rod and 1 for the carabiner clip.
 A quick sanding, to ease all the sharp edges, was followed by the assembly of the rod.
 I don’t even remember where did I get those black plastic spacers from, but they were perfect for the project.
 Also, the rod was already cut to size and had its ends deburred i.e. chamfered.